Inclusivism: Christianity

 Inclusive interpretations of the Christian Bible, as understood by many inclusive Christians, suggest that God can be experienced in other religions and disciplines, such as science.
 However, these interpretations typically emphasize that to experience a deep and intimate relationship with God, connecting with the person of Jesus and acknowledging the reality of the Logos is essential.
 Furthermore, they assert that a complete relationship with God involves recognizing Jesus's and God's inclusive and universal nature.
 This encompasses a personal relationship with Jesus and an understanding of the broader, inclusive concept of divinity.

 The doctrine of inclusivism is held by Unitarian Universalism, a liberal religion with Christian origins, some Roman Catholics and Seventh-day Adventists, asserting that while Christianity is the "one true faith", other faiths are at least partially true.

 An alternative use for the term "inclusive theology" has to do with a movement called feminist theology, which aims to include more women in religious clergy roles that have been historically unavailable to women.

 From an inclusive theological perspective, it is believed that a faith community can nurture the development of corresponding religious, spiritual, ecclesiastical, and interdisciplinary institutions.
-Examples of this are the Pontifical Academy of Sciences, the Pontifical Council for Culture, or the Dicastery for Interreligious Dialogue.
+Examples of these are the Pontifical Academy of Sciences, the Pontifical Council for Culture, or the Dicastery for Interreligious Dialogue.
 In all Catholic Church institutions, relationships with other disciplines and religions are nurtured due to the Bible's fundamental inclusivist theological understanding.